Mexican Congress passes radical shake-up of oil industry

 Experts said the world’s leading oil companies will need to see final investment terms and new regulations before deciding whether to do business in the country.

-“We have to keep an eye on those,” Tim Cutt, head of petroleum at resources giant BHP Billiton (BHP.AX), said of Mexico’s reforms.
+“We have to keep an eye on those,” Tim Cutt, head of petroleum at resources giant BHP Billiton, said of Mexico’s reforms.
 Both the Eagle Ford shale and Permian Basin in Texas as well as the U.S. Gulf of Mexico abut Mexican borders.

 Pena Nieto first presented his bill in August, and after weeks of negotiations with the center-right opposition National Action Party (PAN), the PRI unveiled a revised plan at the weekend in the Senate that was far more radical.